Research note, March 2026

 0.0%

-Per-model violation rates under prompt-only enforcement range from 1.0% (GPT-5.4) to 40.0% (MiniMax-M2.5).
-The authority model achieves 0.0% across all four models.
+Per-model violation rates under prompt-only enforcement range from 1.0% (lowest sampled model condition) to 40.0% (highest sampled model condition).
+The authority model recorded 0.0% across all four models in this benchmark.
 Cross-model variance for prompt-only: 0.022.
 Cross-model variance for authority model: 0.000.
 Enforcement determinism is a property of the architecture, not individual model strength.

-The LLM-as-Judge condition (GPT-5.4 judging GPT-5.4 trajectories) also shows 0.0% violations in this sample, but was tested on a single proposer-judge pairing with an already-low base violation rate.
+The LLM-as-Judge condition in this sample also shows 0.0% violations, but was tested on a single proposer-judge pairing with an already-low base violation rate.
 It does not establish that LLM judging generally matches deterministic enforcement.

 AuthorityBench